faenrandir/a_careful_examination/documents/questions/questions.md

 1. According to his daughter Helen, Heber C. Kimball was instructed by Joseph Smith [not to tell his first wife](https://archive.org/stream/lifeofheberckimb00whitrich#page/335/mode/1up), Vilate, when he married his first _plural_ wife, Sarah Noon.
 Why did [D&C 132:61](https://www.lds.org/scriptures/dc-testament/dc/132.61) not apply to this union?

-1. If Joseph was pressured into polygamy by [an angel with a drawn sword](https://www.lds.org/topics/plural-marriage-in-kirtland-and-nauvoo?lang=eng), why did the angel not give sufficient instructions to ensure that polygamy and/or sealings were done "correctly"?
+1. If Joseph was pressured into polygamy by [an angel with a drawn sword](https://www.lds.org/topics/plural-marriage-in-kirtland-and-nauvoo?lang=eng), why did the angel not give sufficient instructions to ensure that polygamy and/or sealings were done "correctly"?[^detailed_revelation]

 1. As alluded to before, [D&C 132:61](https://www.lds.org/scriptures/dc-testament/dc/132.61) outlines three requirements by which a plural marriage may be "justified" and not adultery: 1) "the first give her consent", 2) "the second...are virgins", and 3) "[the second] have vowed to no other man."
 Why didn't Joseph follow these guidelines?
 What was the point of these guidelines if they were not meant to be adhered to?
 To whom were they written?[^polygamy_justification]